surgeries BY BOND vet

 We inject your pet’s muscle or vein with sedatives to help them relax during a procedure.
-Sedation may be required for short, minimally painful treatments or for fearful or aggressive patients

 During a spay, the veterinarian will make the incision right on the midline of the abdomen, just below the umbilicus (your dog’s “belly button,” which usually looks like a small white bump on their tummy).
-So, this is where you will notice the sutures (stitches), and where your dog will likely have a small scar after the incision is healed.
+This is where you will notice the sutures (stitches), and where your dog will likely have a small scar after the incision is healed.

 The incision is a small, straight line.
 The actual size will vary depending on the size of your pup, but is often 1 inch long for small dogs and a few inches long for large dogs.
 Sometimes the veterinary surgeon will make a longer incision if needed—this is typically not a cause for concern, but rather a way to allow the veterinary surgeon to see everything better in some pets.